-In recent years, the world has experienced many devastating wildfires due to human-induced climate change, most recently in Australia around the turn of the year 2019/20.
+In recent years, the world has experienced many devastating wildfires due to human-induced climate change, most recently in Australia around the turn of 2019/2020.
 Wildfires kill and displace people, damage property and infrastructure, burn vegetation and harm wildlife, and cost billions of euros to fight.
 Up-to-date and reliable information on fire risk, active fires, fire extent, progression and damage assessment is critical for effective emergency management and decision support.

 The researchers in the team represent the School of Architecture and the Built Environment (ABE, KTH) and the School of Electrical Engineering and Computer Science (EECS, KTH).

 Watch the recorded presentation at Digitalize in Stockholm 2022 event:

 Professor and Head of Division Geoinformatics at KTH, Member of the Executive Committee, Associate Director for Dissemination & Impact, PI of research project EO-AI4GlobalChange, Supervisor for Postdoc project Unraveling the potential of AI and Earth Observation for accurate population predictions in urban regions (POPAI), Supervisor for Postdoc project Fusion of Radar and Optical Remote Sensing Time Series for Wildfire Monitoring with Deep Learning, Digital Futures Faculty+46 8 790 86 48

 Researcher, Geoinformatics at KTH, Co-PI of research project EO-AI4GlobalChange, Digital Futures Facultynascetti@kth.se

 Assistant Professor, Robotics, Perception and Learning at KTH, Co-PI of research project EO-AI4GlobalChange, Supervisor for Postdoc project Deep Learning Approaches for Long-term Future Forecasting, Digital Futures Facultyazizpour@kth.se